Why Medical Records Are Important In Personal Injury Law

 Another problem that people run into when filing a personal injury claim is knowing where to send their records.
 You should do the appropriate research to find the exact department and address of the insurance company that needs to see your records.
 If sent to the wrong department, your records could easily be lost and your claim may fail.
 Work with your lawyer to find this information.

 When insurance companies deal with personal injury cases, they do not need to see every health record.
 In fact, they should not.
-You should only send the insurance company records pertinent to the injury sustained in the accident.
+You should only send the insurance company records pertinent to the injury sustained in the accident and the medical treatment of the injured person.

 Examples of these records include: